 To the south, the kingdom of Kush survived, and in fact would endure for another 500 years.
 When Egypt went through a second period of division and weakness (its Second Intermediate Period, 1785-1540 BCE), Kush as able to take over the Egyptian forts and re-occupy the territory up to the First Cataract.

-Centuries of contact with their more advanced neighbour to the north had led the Kushite elite to adopt many aspects of Egyptian civilization.
+Centuries of contact with their more advanced neighbor to the north had led the Kushite elite to adopt many aspects of Egyptian civilization.
 Their capital, Kerma, had Egyptian-style temples, and the royal palaces were of Egyptian design.
-Egyptian influences can be seen in Kushite pottery, jewellery, weapons and furniture.
+Egyptian influences can be seen in Kushite pottery, jewelry, weapons and furniture.
 Nevertheless, Kushite culture retained indigenous features.
 Notably, royal burials involved not only the internment of masses of luxury items, as in Egyptian tombs, but also of hundreds of men and women – presumably royal retainers and slaves – who seem to have been buried alive to accompany their dead master.

 The re-unification of Egypt under the expansionist New Kingdom pharaohs (c.
 1550-c.
 1070 BCE) spelt the end of the first kingdom of Kush.
 Egyptian armies invaded Nubia, burnt Kerma to the ground and gained control of the Nile valley as far south the Fifth Cataract.